Sean-ChangSS/my-wallet-app/DevLog.md

 4. A sends B 0, reject for trivial operation.
 5. A sends B 1,000,000,000, reject for invalid amount.
 5. A sends B -1, reject for invalid amount.
+6. A sends B 1, but B does not exist.

 ### User can check his/her wallet balance
 1. A has 0, request balance should return 0.